Interior Design Services

 Step 3: Furniture Purchasing

 Once you have finalised the overall design concepts and you’re happy to proceed with the furniture purchases, your decorator or designer will facilitate this process for you and you can sit back and wait for all the goodies to arrive at your doorstep.
 Some decorators will pass on their trade discounts to their clients saving you on average about 30% off the recommended retail price.
 Not all decorators do this (we do).

 Step 4: Final Once Over

 If you’re confident placing the furniture around the rooms you’re welcome to skip this step, however it’s advised that you have your decorator or designer pop out again to put all the furniture in the right place, fluff up the cushions the right way (yes, there’s a wrong way) and make your home look fabulous!
-Many of my clients watch me do this step and say “I’ve learnt so much from watching you put the room together today!”.
+Many of our clients watch us do this step and say “I’ve learnt so much from watching you put the room together today!”.
 You can expect to pay between $90 - $150 per hour for this service.
-Oh and if you work with me, I ALWAYS bring flowers to add that lovely fresh finishing touch!
+Oh and if you work with us, we ALWAYS bring flowers to add that lovely fresh finishing touch!

 So, all in all, hiring a decorator or designer…….

 - Saves you time…..and money – outsourcing to someone who already knows where to shop and what the products look like means you don’t have to spend countless weekends at the Supa Centa trying to figure out what lamp shade works with your lounge room.